disconnectme/disconnect/README.markdown

 ## Exceptions

-The following, temporary, portions of this program aren’t free software:
+The Disconnect logos, trademarks, domain names, and other brand features used in this program cannot be reused without permission.
+The following, temporary, portions of the program cannot be reused either:

 * [tipped.js](https://github.com/disconnectme/disconnect/blob/master/firefox/content/disconnect.safariextension/chrome/scripts/vendor/tipped/tipped.js)
   provides tooltips and can be replaced with a library such as [jQuery